Yasir326/DL_BACKEND/README.md

 - Add integration tests for the endpoints
 - Add Unit tests for the helper functions
-- Added service files which do the `sql` queries
+- Added service files that are responsible for the `sql` queries
-- created a simple pipeline using `github actions`
+- Create a simple pipeline using `github actions`
-- create a very simple frontend using `react`
+- Create a very simple front end using `react`
+- Use husk to valdate git commits